-This Guide is the user access guide required under the NGR for the SEA Gas Pipeline and Mortlake Pipeline (as described in more detail below).
+This Guide is the user access guide required under Part 11 of the NGR for the SEA Gas Pipeline system, and Mortlake Pipeline (as described in more detail below).
 Each of these pipelines is a non-scheme pipeline.

 The purpose of this Guide is to assist prospective users to obtain services on these pipelines.